thycotic/dsv-docs/product/authent-azure-aws/index.md

 /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/build/providers/Microsoft.ManagedIdentity/userAssignedIdentities/test-api
 ```

-Modify the config to give that user access to the default administrator permission policy.
+Modify the config to give that User access to the default administrator permission policy.
 For details on limiting access to specific paths see the [Policy](../cli-ref/policy.md) section of the [CLI Reference](../cli-ref/index.md).

 *thy config edit --encoding yaml*

-Add the user as a subject to the **Default Admin Policy**.
+Add the User as a subject to the **Default Admin Policy**.
 Third party accounts must be prefixed with the provider name; in this case the fully qualified username will be *azure-prod:test-api*.

 ```yaml
 permissionDocument: